clvx/clvx/README.md

 ---

 🔍 Lately my focus has been:
-- Bot control and DDoS mitigation.
+- Working on my dev env.
 - Scaling platform teams.
 - Business bootstrapping.
 - Rock climbing - pushing to send 5.11+